Arkandos/elder-arcana/content/Rules/Characters/Arts of Arcana/Arts of Thaumaturgy/Art of Fire/index.md

 ---
 tags:
   - art/fire
+title: Art of Fire
+aliases:
+  - Art of Fire
+cssclasses:
+  - document--no-title
 ---
 The elemental forces of fire, heat, and light.
 Supernatural fires that are not created by igniting existing materials do not spread.
 Botches usually result in an unintended target or intensity.